linode/docs/docs/guides/security/vulnerabilities/windows-red-team-defense-evasion-techniques/index.md

         git clone https://github.com/danielbohannon/Invoke-Obfuscation.git

-1. In order to launch the Invoke-Obfuscation script, we will need to launch a PowerShell prompt and navigate to the cloned directory, after chich, you can execute the Invoke-Obfuscate PowerShell script by running the following command:
+1. In order to launch the Invoke-Obfuscation script, we will need to launch a PowerShell prompt and navigate to the cloned directory, after which, you can execute the Invoke-Obfuscate PowerShell script by running the following command:

         .\Invoke-Obfuscation.ps1